PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 The data from all sensors are fused into an internal representation of 72 sectors around the vehicle, each containing either the sensor data and information about when it was last observed, or an indication that no data for the sector was available.
 When the vehicle is commanded to move in a particular direction, all sectors in the hemisphere of that direction are checked to see if the movement will bring the vehicle closer than allowed to any obstacles.
 If so, the vehicle velocity is restricted.

-The Algorithm then can be split intwo two parts, the constraining of the acceleration setpoint coming from the operator, and the compensation of the current velocity of the vehicle.
+The Algorithm then can be split into two parts, the constraining of the acceleration setpoint coming from the operator, and the compensation of the current velocity of the vehicle.

 ::: info
 If there is no sensor data in a particular direction, movement in that direction is restricted to 0 (preventing the vehicle from crashing into unseen objects).